bbauska/W3Cx-4of5-thru-May-2024/README.md

 statuses, we must poll the browser at a high frequency  and call for an updated snapshot.

-From the specification: *"getGamepads retrieves a snapshot of the data for the currently connected and interacted with gamepads."*
+From the specification: <i>"getGamepads retrieves a snapshot of the data for the currently connected and interacted with gamepads."</i>

 This code will be integrated (as well as the event listeners presented earlier) in the next JSBin examples.